shruthivis/notes/computing/programming/ui.md

 title: User interface
 ---

-## UI Design sUtra-s

-### Right mental model
-Let users get the right mental model to operate the machine as easily as possible.

-Mental model factors

-- Affordances
-- Restrictions
-- Causalities
-- Mapping
-- Transfer effects
-- Stereotypes, cultural standards and habits
-- Instructions

-#### Target user

-Design to cover > 0.95 of users.

-Design for extremes - designing for 'average user' is wrong.

 ## GUI Metaphors

 The most common graphical user interfaces use the desktop/ workspace and the windows metaphor.